 The little girl had climbed up the ladder pulling the hose up over her shoulder.

 “Tie it over and leave it there!”
 Yelled Clara as she cupped out the mushy leaves.

-As she scooped out the leaves out drove the cars, her neighbours were leaving.
-That was what people did now, wait till it got close then go.
+As she scooped out the leaves, out drove the cars, her neighbours were leaving.
+That was what people did now, –she said to herself–, wait till it got close then go.
 And the leaves were fast accumulating on the ground creating a sure runner for the fire to climb up through the dry lawns to the houses.

 She was doing the very last gutter now, all gutter downpipes blocked and sealed, ready for the water to be poured in when Joe in his usual thongs and singlet called from below:

 She watched him swagger around to the tap as little Sheryl looked up expectantly.
-What was she doing, he had asked, what was he doing should really be the question.
+What was she doing, he had asked, what was he doing should really be the question, –she thought–.
 The water came out soft and slow and she held it over the gutter till it flowed.